 The skin is also a medium for the removal of toxic chemicals from the body and a regulator of body temperature.
 It contains millions of tiny sweat glands just beneath its surface that are engaged in the separation of impurities from the blood.
 If these are not removed they can lead to disease and later death.

 These impurities are transferred to the surface to the skin via the pores.
-So when you perspire, toxins are brought the surface of the skin for removal.
+So when you perspire, toxins are brought to the surface of the skin for removal.
 A smoker, for example, when sweating, will give off a tobacco scent, showing that the body is doing its best to remove this poison from its systems.

 Other substances eliminated via the skin are: urea, sodium chloride, lactic acid and potassium.
 All these are brought to the surface in liquid form when you sweat.

 “Every movement we make destroys a tiny portion of the living tissues.
 These dead tissues have a poisonous effect on the body and must be removed.
-Some of the substances that are normally excreted by the system can be very deadly under certain circumstances, such as some of those contained in the urine, bile, gallbladder, etc. They must be eliminated as quickly as possible and here the marvelous properties of eat are again exhibited.
+Some of the substances that are normally excreted by the system can be very deadly under certain circumstances, such as some of those contained in the urine, bile, gallbladder, etc. They must be eliminated as quickly as possible and here the marvelous properties of water are again exhibited.
 Pure water dissolves these poisons whenever it comes in contact with them.
 Then, after being brought by the circulatory system to the proper organs – liver, skin, kidneys, and lungs – the poisons are expelled”.